 If you see any signs of bleeding, use a clean towel or other suitable material to apply pressure to the wound to stop the flow.
 If blood begins to seep through, place another layer of fabric over the existing one.
 Don’t lift off the first bandage as this could cause the wound to bleed more.
 If you can, keep the wound area elevated.

 Only administer first aid if you are sure of what you are doing, guesswork could cause more problems for the dog.
-Don’t try to apply antibiotic ointments like Neosporin, they are not designed for pets and application would be extremely painful.
+Check with your veterinarian before applying antibiotic ointments like Neosporin; dogs tend to lick their wounds and they can be toxic if ingested.
 Getting them to a vet safely and quickly is the most important thing.